 Leaders who use the achievement approach set high goals or standards for their employees to meet.
-For this approach to be successful, leaders must demonstrate confidence in their team's ability to overcome challenges, otherwise the high expectations could cause too much stress.
+It is also known as the goal-setting theory.
+For this approach to be successful, leaders must demonstrate confidence in their team's ability to overcome challenges.
 When it comes to employee training programs, set the bar high.
-Create a list of goals you want employees to achieve and a time frame in which they should get them done.
-For instance, you might note that your team has a week to watch all their assigned eLearning courseware and that they'll have to have a meeting about what they learned at the end of that time.
-Make sure you express that this is an achievable goal, even if it seems like a short deadline.
+Create a list of courses to be completed and set a timeframe for completion.
+Tie these courses to a higher goal or specific project or priority.
+Make sure you express that this is an achievable goal, even if it has a tight deadline.

 The directive approach outlines specific goals for now and into the future.
 It is task oriented.
 The leader is more hands-on and provides strict guidelines on goals and performance standards.
 In a training application, this may involve more classroom training and one-to-one coaching rather than freestyle self-directed learning.
 Bigger training goals will be broken out into smaller steps with milestones along the way.
 The directive approach will also leverage rewards for achievement and disciplinary action non-compliance

 When you use participative path-goal theory, include your team with goal setting and you offer your employees a way to interact with the training program.
 Encourage them to comment on videos, add favorites, share courses, and make notes.
 A modern LMS will offer social learning technology.
 This will allow your learners the freedom to connect and follow their co-workers.
 The activity feed of informal peer network will encourage friendly competition and self-directed learning